Uday Gajendar, UX Architect at Automation Anywhere • Updated 1/28/21

 It is time to move beyond velocity-driven sprint metrics & short-term UX/UI fixes.

-We need to answer questions about creating long-term value for customers, via strategic metadesign.
-This has become my mission.
+We need to answer questions about creating long-term value for customers, via "metadesign".
+This is my mission as a UX leader.

 This transcends UX/UI, buttons & icons, wireframes, or Sketch files.
 Instead, what is the shape, structure, and pattern of the journey, service, or interaction being offered?
 How are marketing comms & tech features tied across channels and devices in support of customer moments?
 How do they enable a benefit that will be enjoyed – ensuring satisfaction or fulfillment – over the long run?
 Is your organization set up for achieving this?
 This is about intentional change for positive outcomes through discovery: molding critical frameworks + systems, guiding process + strategy with impact on culture.
-There are no JIRA tickets or burndown charts for this kind of work – it's truly at the meta level.
+There are no JIRA tickets or burndown charts for this kind of work – it's truly at the strategic level.
 But it's vital for any business that values satisfied, returning customers.
-And I can help your organization pursue this journey.
+And I can enable your team to pursue this path - successfully.

 From large corporate design groups to early/growth-stage startups, I bring a wealth of expertise benefitting any team.